 You May Qualify for Legal Assistance

 It’s free to file a disability application on your own or with professional help from an experienced lawyer.
 However, only the second option increases your odds for approval.
-In fact, having a lawyer file your claim doubles your approval odds the first time you apply for benefits!
+In fact, having a lawyer file your claim nearly triples your approval odds the first time you apply for benefits!
 Something as basic as leaving a field blank or writing into the form’s margin can add another six months to your wait time.
 Best of all, Social Security lawyers work on contingency.
 In other words, if the SSA won’t approve your claim, then you owe the lawyer $0.
 And if you win, then you’ll only pay a small, one-time fee.
-Most people who qualify for legal assistance through this website get $10,000 in lump-sum backpay as well as monthly benefits.
+Most people who qualify for legal assistance through this website get $12,000 in lump-sum backpay as well as monthly benefits.
 Those who apply on their own without our help usually wait 18-24 months for their first payment, or never get SSD benefits.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now!